-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested 103 Derek Shaw, Nelson Environment Centre 103.2 Nelson Environment Centre supports provisions in proposed Plan Change A3 that only allow ULEBs to be installed in two airsheds, ie. no additional NES woodburners in any airsheds.
-Environment Canterbury (ECan) is proposing to phase out the current NES burners and only allowing them to be replaced by ULEBs.
+Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation replaced by ULEBs.
 A similar approach should be considered in Nelson, especially if the household survey shows a high level of interest in being able to install ULEBs.
 Allowing only ULEBs to be installed as air quality improves would provide a larger number of people with the option to utilise wood for home heating than allowing a smaller number of higher polluting NES burners.
 Rather than allowing ULEBs in Airsheds B2 and C now, taking a more cautious approach is preferable - allowing for them to be introduced only when monitoring clearly indicates an ongoing improvement in air quality.
-Providing this occurs, we suggest that ULEBs be phased in over 5 years, ie 200 per year in Airshed B2 and 125 per year in Airshed C. Such a staged approach would enable the effectiveness of the associated Behavour Change Programme and enforcement to be progressively evaluated and, if necessary, stepped up.
-Give consideration to the phasing out of pre 2004 burners in order to help create capacity for ULEBs, especially if there is a clearly demonstrated demand for additional woodburners, and reductions in PM10 emissions through other means (natural attrition, replacement of old burners with ULEBs behaviour change and enforcement) are not able to provide the prerequisite capacity and buffer.
-Require a public resource consent process for the staged introduction of 1000 and 600 ULEBs in Airsheds B2 and C respectively over five years, provided that ongoing monitoring clearly demonstrates the PM10 levels are consistently improving and below the NES standards (including an adequate buffer) and that there are no adverse impacts on the air quality in any other airsheds.
+Providing this occurs, we suggest that ULEBs be phased in over 5 years, ie 200 per year in Airshed B2 and 125 per year in Airshed C. Such a staged approach would enable the effectiveness of the associated Behavour Change Programme and enforcement to be progressively evaluated and, if necessary, stepped up. emissions through other means (natural attrition, replacement of old burners with ULEBs behaviour change and enforcement) are not able to provide the prerequisite capacity and buffer.
+2. Require a public resource consent process for the staged introduction of 1000 and 600 ULEBs in Airsheds B2 and C respectively over five years, provided that ongoing monitoring clearly demonstrates the PM10 levels are consistently improving and below the NES standards (including an adequate buffer) and that there are no adverse impacts on the air quality in any other airsheds.
+Reject Support developing an approach which gives priority to allowing the installation of ULEBs in the homes of those with the 3.
 Amend the Plan Change to delete references to Airsheds A and B1.
-Develop a priority system that allows the installation of ULEBs in houses in Airsheds B2 and C on a 'high needs' basis that includes criteria such as current level of
+Reject highest needs, such as cold un-insulated or under-insulated houses, occupants with health issues such as respiratory diseases, low incomes, and heating currently undertaken with unflued gas 4.
+Develop a priority system that allows the installation of ULEBs in houses in Airsheds B2 and C on a 'high needs' basis that Reject